-The grilled salmon took a side step last night, because the star of the show was Roasted Butternut Squash and Brussel Sprouts with Curry, Cumin and Ginger.
+The grilled salmon took a side step last night, because the star of the show was roasted butternut squash and Brussels sprouts with curry and cumin.
 Bring on the crisp air.
 We acquiesce.
 The temp is only 64º today, and I’m wearing a sweater dress with leggings.
 This definitely calls for an autumn dinner.
 We’re leaning into fall, (albeit, begrudgingly.)

 Our daughter returned home for a 2nd night in a row, just for this meal.
 Plus, she’s all set with leftovers for lunch tomorrow.
 There isn’t a better feeling than feeding your kids, even when they’re adults and off on their own.
 It takes me back to when they were little, knowing that I cared for them on the most primal level: their food.
 My little girl is almost 26 and vehemently independent, and the boys are 28 & 29, (out of town,) and missed desperately.
 Damn.
 It goes SO fast.

-It’s a classic combination: Butternut squash and Brussel sprouts with red onions.
+It’s a classic combination: butternut squash and Brussels sprouts with red onions.
 It’s the curry-yogurt-cumin-garlic-ginger combination that take it to the next level.
 And it’s easier than you ever knew.
 Why haven’t we been making this for years?
 This is easily made as a vegetarian dish, or add grilled or poached salmon for a pescatarian feast.

 What’s so good about Butternut Squash?